swcarpentry/DEPRECATED-boot-camps/1-Shell/index.rst

 is where the name comes from, `cat` is short for concatenate).

-If there's a bunch of things on your screen and you want to clean it up a bit, you can type 'clean' and that will clear your screen so you have a shiny prompt at the top of your screen.
+If there's a bunch of things on your screen and you want to clean it up a bit, you can type 'clear' and that will clear your screen so you have a shiny prompt at the top of your screen.

 ----